Harari language: Harari Arabic script

+Harari Arabic script consists of 36 letters, made up of the original 28 Arabic letters, plus 8 additional letters for sounds unique to Harari or to loanwords of European origin.
+8 of the original 28 letters are only used for writing of loanwords of Arabic origin (shown in beige in the table below).
+2 of the 8 new letters are only used for writing of loanwords of European origin (shown in green in the table below).

+Harari Arabic script is also made up of 5 vowel diacritics.
+A unique and noteworthy feature of this script is that it indicates stressed syllables in an explicit manner, as explained in the following section.

-Vowel Markings Table
+Vowel markings table

+In Harari Arabic script, there are 5 vowels (a, e, i, o, u).
+These vowels are shown with the three Arabic diacritics (a, i, u), plus two additional diacritics (e, o).
+Furthermore, in Harari Arabic script, vowels are also distinguished by length, indicated by mater lectionis letters, and by stress, indicated by a combination of hamza and mater lectionis letters.

 Modified Ge'ez script

 Harari can be written in the unmodified Ethiopic script as most vowel differences can be disambiguated from context.

 The Harari adaptation of the Ethiopic script adds a long vowel version of the Ethiopic/Amharic vowels by adding a dot on top of the letter.

 In addition certain consonants are pronounced differently when compared to the Amharic pronunciation.

-The table below shows the Harari alphasyllabary with the Romanized & IPA consonants along the rows and the Romanized vowel markings along the columns.
+The table below shows the Harari alphasyllabary with the Romanized, Arabic equivalence, and IPA representation along the rows and the Romanized vowel markings along the columns.